codingPhuc/Learning_Programming_vault/Deepseeks.md

 The envidia  Cude  will decide what you will do to the gpu , most of the magic is a high level  decription of what you want 2 large matrix it cannot multiply in the gpu
 there is multiple layer in pytouch and Nvidia GPU

+Does it mean that pytouch have a similar library , but does not have the correct parameter that Nvida library have ? basically there is an abstraction in the python library that allow you to do 99% of the funcitonality  and when you go deeper near the meta that let you drive into the 1% where C++ the CUDE library is implemented